DarrelASandbox/playground-go/chris_james/04-q-n-a/README.md

   - Importantly testing ImportantBusinessLogic no longer has to concern itself with `HTTP`, you can test the business logic cleanly.
   - You can use `ImportantBusinessLogic` in other contexts without having to modify it.
   - If `ImportantBusinessLogic` changes what it does, so long as the interface remains the same you don't have to change your handlers.

+### Separate of concern for given code

+1. Decode the request's body into a `User`
+2. Call a `UserService.Register(user)` (this is our `ServiceThing`)
+3. If there's an error act on it (the example always sends a `400 BadRequest` which I don't think is right), I'll just have a catch-all handler of a `500 Internal Server Error` for now.
+I must stress that returning `500` for all errors makes for a terrible API!
+Later on we can make the error handling more sophisticated, perhaps with error types.
+4. If there's no error, `201 Created` with the ID as the response body (again for terseness/laziness)